tecnickcom/gogen/src/app/CONFIG.md

 ## Validate Configuration

-The json-spec Python program can be used to check the validity of the configuration file against the JSON schema.
+The jsonschema Python program can be used to check the validity of the configuration file against the JSON schema.
 It can be installed using the Python pip install tool:

 ```